pseudo-random numbers : Java Glossary

 To create a repeatable sequence seed with a constant, e.g. 149L.
 That will let you for example generate the exact same fake data for a benchmark over and over, or debug something that behaves predictable.

-The best way to stay out of trouble in to use new Random only once a program in a static init.
+The best way to stay out of trouble into use new Random only once a program in a static init.

-Random in the old JDK 1.1
+Random in the old Java version 1.1

 Random between low and high bounds